Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Introduction

 \section{Introduction}

-Quantum computing has the potential to deliver transformational science results for certain types of calculations~\cite{Shor} \cite{You2011Atomic} \cite{Aspuru-Guzik1704}.
-Inspired by this potential and with the rising uncertainty of the classical computing performance scaling \cite{7368023}, quantum field gained an impressive boost of research and engineering efforts resulting in a growing number of quantum accelerators of different kinds~\cite{Google-2018,IBM-2017,Intel-2018,tqfrigetti,ionQ,dwave}.
-These are controlled by an ad-hoc combination of classical control electronics.
-The requirements for classical control electronics vary almost beyond recognition when going from one implementation technology to another ~\cite{ionQ, 2013PhRvL.111h0502B}.
-Yet one concern remains the same across all of them - control electronics has to meet stringent real time and sensitivity constraints that will dramatically grow with the increasing size of quantum accelerators.
+Inspired by the potential of quantum computing~\cite{Shor,You2011Atomic,Aspuru-Guzik1704} and considering the rising uncertainty of classical computing performance scaling~\cite{7368023}, there has been a rapidly accelerating development of quantum accelerators of different kinds~\cite{Google-2018,IBM-2017,Intel-2018,tqfrigetti,ionQ,dwave}.
+Current state-of-the-art quantum computers are typically controlled by an ad-hoc combination of classical control electronics.
+These classical control electronics are highly diversified and see little technology reuse across different system implementations~\cite{ionQ, 2013PhRvL.111h0502B}.
+In all cases, the control electronics must meet stringent real-time and sensitivity constraints that will become increasingly stringent with the growing size of quantum chips.
+Early experiments all indicate that long-term success of quantum computing hinges on developing better qubit designs combined with a more effective classical control hardware pipeline that is scalable, extensible, and able to provide real-time guarantees~\cite{Quantum_control_survey}.

-The functionality of the classical control hardware can be partitioned as described in Figure~\ref{fig:system}.
-A ``CPU Host'' compiles the high-level quantum program into a sequence of instructions for a ``Quantum Control Processor'', QCP for short.
-The QCP translates these instructions into commands for an Arbitrary Waveform Generator (AWG).
-In turn the AWG controls the execution of the Quantum Processing Unit (QPU).
-Quantum operations (gates) are controlled by AWG pulses.
-Efforts to implement this pipeline have already started.
-Fu et al~\cite{delftqp} describe the functional requirements and timing constraints for an architecture similar to the system organization in Figure~\ref{fig:system}.
-They also propose a QCP design using a specialized Instruction Set Architecture (ISA)~\cite{2018arXiv180802449F} to control a QPU with superconducting qubits.
-AWG hardware vendors (Tektronix, Keysight, Zurich Instruments) have started adding higher level processing capabilities to their devices for optimization and tighter timing constraints.

-Overall, while many efforts are underway, little exists in terms of a regimented methodology required to define the ISA based on quantum accelerator requirements and circuit characteristics.
-The design criteria for conventional cores focus on metrics that are largely orthogonal to the requirements of large-scale quantum control systems.
-This work takes the first necessary steps toward evaluating the unique characteristics of the quantum computing control systems that will dictate the directions for future efforts in its architecture design and integration.
-This paper explores the QCP design space and its interfaces to the surrounding layers (high-level programming languages and AWGs) from a pragmatic functional and operational point of view.
-Our contributions are: